How to cheat honestly in Sports Betting

 - Player 2 has the same odds of 2.10 at bookmaker B.

-This method is best explained as a betting technique that uses free bets offered by online sportsbooks for risk-free profit.
-It works by placing bets on both outcomes, so you’re guaranteed to win either way.
+This method is best explained as a betting technique that uses free bets offered by online sportsbooks for low-risk bets.
+It works by placing bets on both outcomes.
 You place opposing bets at two different places, one at your bookmaker and the other at the betting exchange.

 It works as follows: